 How often should you have your floors tested?

-The slip resistance of a floor can change dramatically depending on a number of factors such as Environment, Footfall, Location, Contamination and other factors.
+The slip resistance of a floor can change dramatically depending on a number of factors such as Environment, Footfall, Location, Contamination,Flooring Surface,and Cleaning .
 Therefore, we would recommend a test is conducted annually to ensure your floors are up to the required standards and are safe for both your staff & customers.